12 Clever Waze Features You’re Probably Not Using

 Sync with your calendar

 Waze can have all of your routes ready for you when you need them simply by linking your digital calendar to the app.
 Tap the Search button on the home screen, then tap “Connect calendar” and follow the on-screen directions.
 Now, whenever you add an event to your calendar, be sure to add the location so Waze can send you a reminder that it’s time to leave and automatically set up a route.
-These tips will also help you get to events on time.

 Want to save gas and help the environment?
 Tap the “Carpool” button at the bottom of the home screen.
 Next specify whether you want to pick up other passengers (“I drive”) or if you would like to be picked up by another driver (“I ride”), then follow the onscreen instructions.
 Once you’re signed up in the carpool community, the app will match you to other users that are going in the same direction.
 After your first carpool, you can use the “Carpool instant book” option that pairs you up with a carpool quickly with just a tap.
-Here are 10 more carpool hacks all parents need to save their sanity.

 Choose a different language